mbiesiad/awesome-astronomy/README.md

 > _A full moon captured July 18, 2008.
 Credit: NASA/Sean Smith https://asd.gsfc.nasa.gov/blueshift/index.php/2015/02/12/no-mardi-gras-under-a-full-moon/_

-* [Moon Society](https://www.moonsociety.org/) - space advocacy organization, founded in 2000, and dedicated to promoting large-scale human exploration, research, and settlement of the Moon.
+* [Moon Society](https://www.moonsociety.org/) - Space advocacy organization, founded in 2000, and dedicated to promoting large-scale human exploration, research, and settlement of the Moon.

 # Experiments

-* [LIGO](https://www.ligo.caltech.edu/) - large-scale physics experiment and observatory to detect cosmic gravitational waves and to develop gravitational-wave observations as an astronomical tool.
+* [LIGO](https://www.ligo.caltech.edu/) - Large-scale physics experiment and observatory to detect cosmic gravitational waves and to develop gravitational-wave observations as an astronomical tool.

 * [ET](http://www.et-gw.eu/) - Einstein Telescope (ET) or Einstein Observatory, is a proposed third-generation ground-based gravitational wave detector, currently under study by some institutions in the European Union.